 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website and the weblink for the same is http://www.camlinfs.com/IR.php.

 Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo

 As required by the Companies (Accounts) Rules 2014 the relevant informationpertaining to conservation of energy technology absorption foreign exchange earnings andoutgoings respectively is given in the Annexure- D to this report.

 The Company is aware of the risks associated with the business.
 It regularly analysesand takes corrective actions for managing / mitigating the same.

 Your Company has institutionalized the process for identifying minimizing andmitigating risks which is periodically reviewed.
 Some of the risks identified and beenacted upon by your Company are: Securing critical resources; ensuring sustainable plantoperations; ensuring cost competitiveness including logistics; completion of CAPEX;maintaining and enhancing customer service standards and resolving environmental andsafety related issues.

 Significant and Material Orders passed by the Regulators/ Courts if any

-There are no significant or material orders passed bythe Regulators or Courts or Tribunals which would impact the going concern status of yourCompany and its future operations.
+During the year under review there were no significant or material orders passed bythe Regulators or Courts or Tribunals which would impact the going concern status of yourCompany and its future operations.